STUDY JAPANESE ONLINE WITH NATIVES HERE

-Setsubun - Throwing Grain at Oni to Enter Spring
+Setsubun - Throwing beans at Oni to drive away the winter

-Did you know that in Japan there is a holiday where people dress up as oni (demons), while others throw soy beans at people?
-Today we are going to talk about the spring festival called setsubun.
+Did you know that in Japan there is a holiday where people dress up as oni (demons), while others throw soybeans at these people?
+Today we will talk about the spring festival called setsubun.

-At that time, climate change usually causes illness, for this reason the Japanese believed that the cause could be demons, so they scared them away with soybeans yelling "omni out!
-Good luck inside!".
+At this time, climate change tends to cause illnesses, for this reason the Japanese believed that the cause could be demons, so they scared them away with sojas shouting “Oni out!
+Good luck in!”.

-The seasons of the year have names: Spring (risshun), Summer (rikka), Autumn (risshuu) and Winter (ritto);
+The changing of seasons has names: Spring (risshun), Summer (rikka), Autumn (risshuu), and Winter (ritto);

 What is Setsubun?